Meteoropathy Research

 icon

-METEOAGENT is a mobile app designed for weather-sensitive individuals who experience meteoropathy symptoms (weather pains)
+METEOAGENT – is a mobile app for weather-sensitive people who suffer from weather-related symptoms (weather-related pain)

 image